DataDog/watermarkpodautoscaler/README.md

 It is important to note that we always make conservative scaling decision.
 - with a `scaleUpLimitFactor` of 29% if we have 10 replicas and are recommended 13 we will upscale to 12.
 - with a `scaleDownLimitFactor` of 29% if we have 10 replicas and are recommended 7 we will downscale to 8.
-- The minimum amount of replicas we can recomment to add or remove is 1 (not 0), this is to avoid edge scenarii when using a small number of replicas
+- The minimum amount of replicas we can recommend to add or remove is 1 (not 0), this is to avoid edge scenarii when using a small number of replicas
 - It is important to keep in mind that the options `minReplicas` and `maxReplicas` take precedence.
 As per the ##Precedence paragraph

 * **Cooldown periods**

-Finally the last options we want to use are `downscaleForbiddenWindowSeconds` and `upscaleForbiddenWindowSeconds` in seconds that represent respecively how much time we wait before we can respecitvely scale down and scale up after a **scaling event**.
+Finally the last options we want to use are `downscaleForbiddenWindowSeconds` and `upscaleForbiddenWindowSeconds` in seconds that represent respectively how much time we wait before we can respectively scale down and scale up after a **scaling event**.
 We only keep the last scaling event, and we do not compare the `upscaleForbiddenWindowSeconds` to the last time we only upscaled.

 In the following example we can see that the recommended number of replicas is ignored if we are in a cooldown period.
 The downscale cooldown period can me visualised with `watermarkpodautoscaler.wpa_controller_transition_countdown{transition:downscale}`, and is represented in yellow on the graph below.
 We can see that it is significantly higher than the upscale cooldown period (`transition:upscale`) in orange on our graph.
 As soon as we are recommended to scale, only if the appropriate cooldown window is over, will we scale.
 This will reset both countdowns.
 <img width="911" alt="Forbidden Windows" src="https://user-images.githubusercontent.com/7433560/63389864-a14cf300-c39c-11e9-9ad5-8308af5442ad.png">